theo-bech/Young-Accessibility-Leaders/CONTRIBUTING.md

 - **Let us know if something is ableist.**  We're doing our best to disallow discriminatory language or imagery, but please let us know if we've overlooked something.

+- **Report an accessibility issue** in the materials or on the site.

 ### Disability Professionals

 If you're a medical professional, someone who works with people with disabilities, or someone involved in Disability Studies, here are some ways you can help: